 In July, Aaron Seymour will curate Hello World: Code and Design.
 The exhibition examines the role of code in contemporary design, examining the ways designers are integrating computation into their practice.
 The exhibition gathers objects and technologies from across the design spectrum— from fashion and textiles, to moving image, graphics and architecture—in order to reveal the new social and economic forces that generate them.
 Processes such as 3D printing evidence the migration of the digital from the screen to the physical world, while networked technologies and the ‘internet of things’ disrupt common models of manufacture and ownership.
 Hello World explores code as both material and process in the experience and formation of our world.

-In September, Void, curated by Emily McDaniel, will explore the multiple ways in which artists visually articulate the unknown as space, time and landscape.
+In September, Void, an exhibition curated by Emily McDaniel, in conjunction with UTS Gallery and Bathurst Regional Art Gallery, presented nationally by Museums & Galleries of NSW, will explore the multiple ways in which artists visually articulate the unknown as space, time and landscape.
 The work of the included artists does not simply define the void as presence and comparative absence, but rather utilises form to represent the formless.
 The void is a multifaceted concept that brings together contemporary Aboriginal artistic practice from across the country.
 The exhibition will feature existing works across drawing, painting, sculpture, ceramics, textiles and photography.

 Image: James Tylor, (Deleted scenes) From an untouched landscape #7 (detail), 2013, inkjet print on hahnemuhle paper with hole removed to a black velvet void, 500 × 500mm.
 Courtesy the artist and GAGPROJECTS.